 The Upper House

-Shopoholics will love spending their HK nights at The Upper House, one of the best hotels in Central.
-Located above Pacific Place, one of the city’s top destinations for fashionistas, this top luxury property impresses with spacious modern rooms boasting striking views of Victoria Harbour and The Peak.
+Shopaholics will love spending their HK nights at The Upper House, one of the best hotels in Central District.
+Located above Pacific Place, the top destination for fashionistas in Central, this top luxury property impresses with spacious modern rooms boasting striking views of Victoria Harbour and The Peak.

-Besides large elegant rooms with all the requisite amenities (including a free Maxi-bar), The Upper House keeps you in tip-top shape with its well-stocked fitness centre and free weekend yoga classes to help you limber up for tackling the hilly geography of Hong Kong Island.
+Besides large elegant rooms with all the requisite amenities (including a free Maxi-bar), The Upper House keeps you in tip-top shape with its well-stocked fitness centre.
+The hotel also offers free weekend yoga classes to help you limber up for tackling the hilly geography of Hong Kong Island.

-Elsewhere at The Upper House, don’t miss out on the modern European cuisine of the Café Gray Deluxe, a contemporary take on a traditional grand café swaggering with glorious views of Victoria Harbour.
+Elsewhere at The Upper House, don’t miss out on the modern European cuisine of the Café Gray Deluxe.
+This fantastic bistro is a contemporary take on a traditional grand café.
+It swaggers with glorious views of Victoria Harbour.

 JW Marriott Hotel Hong Kong

-Another 5-star gem perched upon Pacific Place, the JW Marriott Hotel Hong Kong delivers the ultimate luxury HK travel experience with a complete menu of spectacular amenities and conveniences for the discerning luxury traveller.
+Another 5-star gem perched upon Pacific Place, the JW Marriott Hotel Hong Kong delivers the ultimate luxury Hong Kong travel experience.
+This top-rated hotel charms with a complete menu of spectacular amenities and conveniences for the discerning luxury traveller.

-Outside of your room, the JW Marriott Hotel Hong Kong sharpens your escape with a heated outdoor pool and a Health Club fanatical about your relaxation, offering a steam room, sauna, and soothing massage treatments to temper your stay.
+Outside of your room, the JW Marriott Hotel Hong Kong sharpens your escape with a heated outdoor pool.
+The hotel also offers a Health Club that’s fanatical about your relaxation.
+The club features a steam room, sauna, and soothing massage treatments to temper your stay.

-Elsewhere on-site seven eating & drinking options await, none more popular that the JW Marriott Hotel Hong Kong’s signature Man Ho Restaurant, delighting your tastebuds with its award-winning fine dining Cantonese cuisine including dim sum.
+Elsewhere on-site, seven eating & drinking options await.
+None is more popular & palate-worthy than the JW Marriott Hotel Hong Kong’s signature Man Ho Restaurant.
+Here, you’ll delight your tastebuds with its award-winning fine-dining Cantonese cuisine, including dim sum.

 Island Shangri-La Hong Kong

-From its ridiculously lofty perch upon Pacific Place, Island Shangri-La Hong Kong surges forth some of the best views in Central, hardly an easy feat among a formidable pack top HK luxury hotels.
+From its ridiculously lofty perch upon Pacific Place, Island Shangri-La Hong Kong surges forth some of the neighbourhood’s finest views.
+This is hardly an easy feat considering the formidable competition among the area’s top luxury hotels!

-If the chaotic streets of Hong Kong have left you stressed, batten down in the health club to take a relaxing dip in the outdoor pool, stretch out with some Hatha Yoga or simply unknot with a calming massage.
+If the chaotic streets of Hong Kong and Central District have left you stressed, batten down in the health club.
+Here you can take a relaxing dip in the outdoor pool, stretch out with some Hatha Yoga or unknot with a calming massage.

-For a quiet evening in, let the Island Shangri-La Hong Kong take your tastebuds on an adventure at the on-site Summer Palace Cantonese Restaurant, a Michelin-starred restaurant serving up award-winning authentic Cantonese cuisine.
+For a quiet evening, let the Island Shangri-La Hong Kong take your tastebuds on an adventure.
+The on-site Summer Palace Cantonese Restaurant, a Michelin-starred restaurant, serves up award-winning authentic Cantonese cuisine.

 Butterfly on Wellington Boutique Hotel

-Perhaps best of all is the location.
-The Butterfly on Wellington Boutique Hotel sits on one of Hong Kong’s best food streets, featuring famous restaurants like Mak’s Noodle and the Lin Heung Tea House.
-Less than 10-minutes by foot is historic Lan Kwai Fong, a warren of staircases and narrow alleyways hiding some of the best bars & restaurants in Central.
+Perhaps best of all at this top Central District hotel is the location.
+The Butterfly on Wellington Boutique Hotel sits on one of Hong Kong’s best food streets.
+Wellington Street features famous Hong Kong restaurants like Mak’s Noodle and the Lin Heung Tea House.

 Conrad Hong Kong

-- Craving the ultimate in Asian luxury?
-The world-class service & wide-ranging amenities of the Mandarin Oriental Hong Kong make it a top luxury pick for the city if not the entire continent.
+- Craving the ultimate in Central District luxury?
+The world-class service & wide-ranging amenities of the Mandarin Oriental Hong Kong make it a top luxury pick for the city, if not the entire continent.

-- Looking to save a little cash in Central?
-There isn’t much in the way of budget accommodations in Central, but the mid-range Butterfly on Wellington Boutique Hotel will get you into the area at about half the cost of the other best hotels in Central Hong Kong.
+- Looking to save a little cash?
+There isn’t much in the way of budget accommodations in Central, but the mid-range Butterfly on Wellington Boutique Hotel will get you into the area at about half the cost of the other hotels.

-- Seeking elegance for your stay in Central?
-There’s no classier choice than the Island Shangri-La Hong Kong featuring graceful decor, stunning city views, and a Michelin-starred Cantonese restaurant.
+- Seeking elegance for your stay?
+There’s no classier choice than the Island Shangri-La Hong Kong.
+This luxury hotel features graceful decor, stunning city views, and a Michelin-starred Cantonese restaurant.